How to Clean Salt Water Pool: Complete Maintenance Guide

 Salt water pools still require regular physical cleaning despite the automated chlorine generation.

-1. Brush weekly: Use a nylon brush for vinyl pools, steel brush for plaster
+1. Brush weekly: Use a nylon brush for vinyl pools, stainless steel brush for plaster (only when necessary for stubborn algae)

 2. Vacuum or run robotic cleaner: Remove debris before it decomposes